-- a) Direct Debit the Council can arrange this for you on request.
-Please contact the Home Ownership Team on 01992 564428. - b) Allpay Payment Card at any of the paypoints please contact the Home Ownership Team. - c) Visit EFDC website at www.eppingforestdc.gov.uk Choose option - Pay It. - d) 24-hour Automated Service 01992 564600. - e) Standing Order contact your bank direct and set up a standing order.
-Use the bank details below. - f) Internet Banking quote your Leasehold Account Number as a reference.
+a) Direct Debit - the Council can arrange this for you on request.
+Please contact the Home Ownership Team on 01992 564428.

-EFDC bank details:
+b) Allpay Payment Card at any of the paypoints - please contact the Home Ownership Team.

+c) Visit EFDC website

+at www.eppingforestdc.gov.uk Choose option - Pay It.

+d) 24-hour Automated Service - 01992 564600.

+e) Standing Order - contact your bank direct and set up a standing order.
+Use the bank details below.

+f) Internet Banking - quote your Leasehold Account Number as a reference.

-Sort Code 60-07-39 Account no 56340001 By September of each year the Council will have calculated the actual charges for the previous year, and you will be notified of this.
+By September of each year the Council will have calculated the actual charges for the previous year, and you will be notified of this.
 If the actual charge is less than the original estimate (for that previous year) then a credit will be applied to your service charge account.
 If the actual charge is more than the original estimate (for that previous year) then you will be required to pay the difference and it will be added to your account.